-Rossport Harbour is an excellent wellsheltered harbour for small craft and small vessels.
+Rossport Harbour is an excellent well-100 sheltered harbour for small craft and small vessels.
 There is a Harbour Manager.
 The facilities are managed by Halcyon Haven.

-101 A submerged power cable crosses from Rossport Harbour in a SSW direction to Battle Island.
+A submerged power cable crosses from Rossport 101 Harbour in a SSW direction to Battle Island.